 Everything Isn’t For Everybody

 There’s a testimony within each one of us, but it may not be for us to share it in a public forum randomly.
 The work setting can grow to be a difficult environment to be in when we use it to share certain events from our personal lives.
 Although we aren’t to be judge and jury of the lives of others, it’s common tendency for us as humans after learning the juicy details of someone’s life they’ve shared to formulate our thoughts and opinions.
 We open ourselves up to that when we aren’t wise with whom we are speaking to about sensitive areas of our lives.
 There are also people who mean us no good after learning what we’ve shared in what we thought was a transparent moment in connecting that they would later use merely as gossip.
 I ‘ve encountered people with whom I thought were good friends or trusted family members that I later regretted being so open with in experiencing not so positive results after pretty much pouring out my heart.
 I once dated a guy who shared some very private details about his exes that I’m sure those women shared with him in trust, and I knew if we ever went further along in things going down south he would’ve done the same thing to me in revenge.
 Have you ever had someone share some pretty intimate things about someone else that if the other person knew about it, they probably wouldn’t be to happy with?
-We must remember that not everyone has the character, maturity, and the care to hear us share certain things about our lives, so we shouldn’t give those individuals the privilege hear it.
+We must remember that not everyone has the character, maturity, and the care to listen to us share certain things about our lives, so we shouldn’t give those individuals the privilege to hear our story.

 Ask yourself these questions in guarding your heart before you disclose certain things about your life: